arminnh/ma2-multi-agent-system-robot-delivery/problem-definition.md

 #### Random generation of requests
 Tasks will be created at every time step with a low probability.
 The amount of pizzas for the tasks will be determined randomly using a Gaussian distribution.
 The time window for the delivery will be determined by the distance from the customer to RoboPizza multiplied by a constant factor and added to a random number.
+The location of the request could be generated uniformly in the whole city, or located near a certain area.

 #### Battery charging
 Charging happens on one location.
 Only a limited amount of AGVs can charge at the charging station at the same time.
 (Maximum capacity of 30% of the AGVs?)